-When you look at the adorable Singapura cat, the first thing you may notice is that their large eyes stand out against their small body.
-These spunky little cats have energy that you may not expect, given their petite statue.
+When you look at the adorable Singapura cat, the first thing you may notice is that their large almond-shaped eyes stand out against their small body.
+These spunky little cats are full of energy, which you may not expect, given their petite statue.

 The Singapura is a very playful cat, and having their humans interact with them is their ideal situation.
 These pint-sized cuties are known for their loyalty to their humans and bountiful personality.

-Though considered a rare breed, the Singapura will be on your mind nonstop if you ever come across one.
+Singapura cats are considered rare due to their unique origin and specific breed characteristics.
+This also makes them less commonly found in typical pet adoption centers or breeders, so it’s safe to say the Singapura will be on your mind nonstop if you ever come across one.
 They are *that* cute.
 Keep reading to learn more about the Singapura cat, their habits, and how to best care for them.

 Overview of the Singapura cat